ggedde/spry/README.md

         ]
     ]

-### Format - Info, Success, Client Error and Server Error
+### Format - Info, Success, Redirect or Depricated, Client Error and Server Error
 The first number in the code represents the code type.

 [group_id]-[1]xx - the 1 represents 'Info' or 'Empty'